solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

     - Using fine-tuned models.
 A business would like to use fine-tuned less capable models (like embedding models) rather than high performance models, resulting in a more cost effective and fast solution.

     - Considering latency.
-Latency is important for a specific use-case, so it is not possible to use very long prompts or the number of examples that should be learned from the model doesn't fit with the prompt length limit.
+Latency is important for a specific use-case, so it is not possible to use very long prompts or the number of examples that should be learned from the model does not fit with the prompt length limit.

     - Staying up to date.
 A business has a lot of high-quality data and ground truth labels and the resources required to maintain this data up to date over time.